 Peanut Butter (PB): Oh man, do I love this stuff.
 It is literally the perfect hiker food.
 Doesn't need refrigeration, is calorie dense, is high in protein and salt, and tastes awesome, no matter how much of it you eat.
 Put this on Power Bars as shown above and you are good to go.
 Buy a couple of huge jars at Costco, and they will last you the entire trip.
 These are the cheapest calories you will find.

 Chocolate: Combine with PB to equal better tasting hiker food.
-Take a look at the PB Fortune Cookie Smore (below) I made at a campsite for dinner to get some extra calories.
-Tell me that doesn't look amazing.
 (Bonus point - We used "defective" or misshapen fortune cookies we found in China Town in San Francisco for these "Smores", get an entire bag for a buck.)
 In terms of buying chocolate, Costco is your friend again.

 Trail Mix: Pretty much the same as PB, high in calories, easy to pack, doesn't need refrigeration, and delicious.
 Get 4 or 5 bags at Costco of the Fruit and Nut Medley or their M&M variety, depending on preference to last 4 weeks.